Ballyvaughan: History

 In 1872 a reservoir was constructed by Lord Annaly, southeast of the town, to supply water to the farms in the valley.
-This water supply was extended to the centre of town under the Public Health Act of 1874 by the Board of Guardians, using cast-iron pipes.
+This water supply was extended to the centre of town under the Public Health (Ireland) Act 1874 by the Board of Guardians, using cast-iron pipes.
 In 1875 a fountain was erected by two brothers from Connemara, the Coyne brothers, stuck in town after their ship had sunk at Gleninagh pier.

 In May 1921, an Irish Republican Army (IRA) unit of approximately 25 men successfully ambushed a party of 10 Royal Marines and their sergeant in the village near the old post office.
 The IRA unit captured some weapons and withdrew.
 Privates Chandler and Bolton were mortally wounded, and Privates Lavin and Currell wounded.

-Historical maps of Ballyvaughan show the locations of notable buildings such as the Workhouse, Courthouse, Fair Green, Police Barracks, Coast Guard Station, Blacksmith’s forge, hotels, and other sites of interest.
+Historical maps of Ballyvaughan show the locations of notable buildings such as the Workhouse, Courthouse, Fair Green, Police Barracks, Coast Guard Station, Blacksmith's forge, hotels, and other sites of interest.
 These maps also indicate the locations of surrounding pre-Famine villages, including Wood Village in the townland of Knocknagroagh, along with various archaeological sites that may be of interest.

 For those researching family history, details about the families who lived in these nearby villages can be found in Griffith’s Valuation—the first comprehensive property valuation conducted in Ireland between 1847 and 1864.
 Of particular value to genealogists are the family names recorded during this period.

 At the time of the 1942/43 ITA survey, the number of inhabitants was 194.
 By 1991, this had dropped to 184.